First Trimester: Coping with Nausea & Food Aversion

 Avocado puddings.
 My friends over at Balanced Bites have a great recipe.

-Smoothies with lots of full fat coconut milk or, berries, greens and a bit of gelatin Megan, the Detoxinista has a great base for healthy green smoothies.
+Smoothies with lots of full fat coconut milk, home made almond milk or, berries, greens and a bit of collagen peptides.
+Megan, the Detoxinista has a great base for healthy green smoothies.
 Megan just had a little bundle of her own (congrats!) and drank these frequently during her pregnancy.

 Homemade Jello: Wellness Mama has a great recipe base.
 Experiment with all sorts of flavour combinations.